tcamick/rails-environment/README.md

-# Personal Website
+# Personal Website Enviroment

 ```
-A repository for the base configuration of my personal website.
-This is currently a work in progress.
+A repository for the base configuration of my personal websites server enviroment.
 ```

 ## Requirements